-The scores recorded over time for Belgium on the strength of investor protection index may also be revealing (figure 7.5).
-Equally interesting may be the
+The scores recorded over time for Italy on the strength of investor protection index may also be revealing

+(figure 7.5).
+Equally interesting may be the changes over time in the regional average score on this index.

 Figure 7.5 Have investor protections become stronger over time?